What’s this blog all about?

 What I hope to give

 As I share my personal journey, daily life with my conditions, and my experiences facing all sorts of things, first of all I would like others to find something that resonates with them.
-There is nothing as validating, as liberating, or as comforting as to hear someone tell a story and feel like they are reading your mind.
+There is nothing as validating, as liberating, or as comforting as to hear someone tell a story and feel like they are reading your mind or living in your shoes.

 Casual readers with diabetes may not really appreciate what I say about epilepsy and vice versa.
 Each condition is a little universe, filled with complexities that are unrealistic for outsiders to understand.
-Each has this extensive logic and language that people on the inside know, and people on the outside are completely oblivious to.
-(A bit like Harry Potter or World of Warcraft.
-One of the two is gibberish to me.)
+Each has this extensive logic and language that people on the inside know, and people on the outside can’t fathom.
+(A bit like Harry Potter, Pokémon, or Dungeons and Dragons.
+There’s one of those where my understanding is limited to stereotypes or guesses.)

 Despite looking nothing like each other, I feel that the two conditions are equivalent.
 There’s the social stigma, ignorance during emergency situations, often-poor medical care.
-You’ve got them for life.
-And most of all, huge variation from person to person.
+The constant possibility of death.
+Needing to abstain or be very careful about doing particular things.
+You’ve got the conditions for life.
+And most of all, the huge variation from person to person.

 Also in my experience, in both cases there is much more to be gained by talking to others than from visits to a specialist.

 I found this equivalence kind of surprising.
 After learning about the complexities of liver dumps, effects of exercise, stress, protein, climate, glucagon, fast-acting and slow-acting carbs to name a few, I thought few other diseases could be this complex.
 But then I had to learn about the lobes... occipital, temporal, frontal, parietal.
-All the medications with the crazy side effects.
+The laundry list of seizure symptoms (déjà vu, aphasia, automatisms, myoclonic jerks...)
+All the medications with their crazy side effects.
 Trying to find the right cocktail of medications that balances seizure risk with the degree to which you turn into Gordon Ramsay, Eeyore, or Dory.

 There’s one more thing.
 When my health collapsed, I was in more agony than I thought was humanly possible.
 I want to save anyone I can from going through the same thing.